numbworks/nwtimetracking/README.md

 From the documentation:

-> nwtimetracking is a Jupyter Notebook designed to analyze the Excel file I use to annotate the durations of all my sessions of extra work and continuos learning, so that I can run analyses on them.
-This software is born to overcome the lack of support for durations (timedeltas) in Excel.
+> `nwtimetracking` is an application designed to run automated data analysis tasks on `Time Tracking.xlsx`.
+This file is the one I use to annotate the durations of all my sessions of extra work and continuos learning.
+This application is born to overcome the lack of support for durations (timedeltas) in Excel.

 ## Getting started